 Muscular dystrophy is a general term encompassing a variety of inherited diseases that affect the muscles of mammals.
 Of these, Duchenne Muscular Dystrophy (DMD) is the most common.
-In both dogs and humans this disorder is extremely debilitating and is ultimately fatal.
+Indeed, it is the most common fatal human genetic disorder diagnosed in childhood.

-Affected males at the RVC are all related to a single carrier female that was the origin of the group.
-These dogs are only used in specifically approved research that is subject to strict ethical and welfare considerations.
-Unaffected pups are used for comparison to affected dogs, but, if possible, they are rehomed after the studies, whilst dogs with DMD are euthanased at the end of the research process or when their disease is considered, after careful examination, to have reached a predetermined level of disease severity that is unacceptable to justify their continued use in research.
-This predetermined level of severity is an important part of the ethical review of the research by the College’s Animal Welfare Ethical Review Board who try to ensure that any suffering the animals undergo is minimised and justified by the potential benefits the research will bring to the treatment of boys with DMD and dogs in the future.
+Affected male dogs at the RVC are all related to a single carrier female that was the origin of the group.
+These dogs are only used in specifically-approved research that is subject to strict ethical and welfare considerations.
+Unaffected pups are used for comparison to affected dogs, but, if possible, they are rehomed after the studies, whilst dogs with DMD are euthanised at the end of the research process or when their disease is considered, after careful examination, to have reached a predetermined level of disease severity that is unacceptable to justify their continued use in research.
+This predetermined level of severity is an important part of the ethical review of the research by the College’s Animal Welfare Ethical Review Board who ensure that any suffering the animals undergo is minimised and justified by the potential benefits the research will bring to the treatment of boys with DMD and dogs in the future.

 Rationale for breeding dogs with muscular dystrophy